ltgoslo/norec_tsa/README.md

                         Folder for saving converted conll files.
 Default is 'tsa_conll'
 ```

+The result of the conversion as per posting this repository, is found in the `tsa_conll`subfolder.

 ## Cite this work
 If you use the NoReC<sub>*fine*</sub> dataset in your work, please cite it as informed on the [NoReC<sub>*fine*</sub>](https://github.com/ltgoslo/norec_fine#cite) github page.